IvLabs/Dual_UAV_Scan-and-Spray_for_Precision_Agriculture/README.md

 </table>

 ## Results
-The onboard detection pipeline achieved approximately 95% recall (true positives among all detections) with minimal false positives.
-Decentralized communication between UAVs was reliable up to 300 meters, yielding an initial localization accuracy of 2 to 3 meters.
-After centering, the visual controller successfully refined the spraying drone positioning from the initial 2 to 3 meters down to a steady-state error of just 1–10 cm, providing the precision necessary for precision chemical application.
-These results validate the proposed dual-UAV architecture as a scalable, autonomous solution for precision agricultural intervention.
+The proposed dual-UAV system was successfully validated through real-world experiments on a **2-acre agricultural field**.
+The onboard vision pipeline achieved **~95% detection recall** with minimal false positives under varying lighting conditions.
+Reliable decentralized communication was maintained between the Scan Drone and Spray Drone over distances of **up to 300 m**, providing an initial target localization accuracy of **2–3 m**.
+Using the vision-assisted target centering algorithm, the Spray Drone further refined its position to a **steady-state error of 1–10 cm**, enabling highly accurate and efficient precision chemical application.
 <table align="center">
   <tr>
     <td align="center" width="33%">